acmerocket/sparkle-horn/README.md

 - cloud-hosted: volunteers run open source software in the cloud, and manage all data.
 - hosted: A specific company manages the account and all the data.

+## Identity

+In most social media systems, identity is managed and owned by the "server".
+In centralized and distributed models, that is all encapsulated behind the "dot com".
+In a federated system, that ID is managed by your local federated server.
+Perhaps you run your own for just you.
+In the Mastodon network, it's easy to have multiple IDs, one from each server you log into.
+There's no easy or standard way to associate them.

+The Decentralized Identifier (DID) spec (https://www.w3.org/TR/did-core/) attempts to decouple the host server from user/account ID by providing IDs and authorizition information together, apart from the host.
+> DIDs are URIs that associate a DID subject with a DID document allowing trustable interactions associated with that subject.

+For end-users, supporting DIDs will allow them server-independant identity.
+Not "Sparkle Horn on FB" or "Sparkle Horn on Twitter" or "Sparkle Horn at gmail", but "Sparkle Horn on any system that supports the distributed-ID specification."
+For server moderators, it also means being able to ban "Sparkle Horn on any system that supports the distributed-ID specification."

+Noting that for this reason, basing a platform on the [AT protocol](https://atproto.com) is probably the most flexible and forward looking.
+This is the same protocol BlueSky uses, and will support direct interoperability.